TheWover/donut/README.md

 If you wanted to, you could extend our bypass system to add in other pre-execution logic that runs before your .NET Assembly is loaded.

+Odzhan wrote a [blog post](https://modexp.wordpress.com/2019/06/03/disable-amsi-wldp-dotnet/) on the details of our AMSI bypass research.

 ### Additional features.

 These are left as exercises to the reader.
 I would personally recommend: